 As briefly noted earlier, fashion in the 1940s was greatly influenced by regulations implemented by governments.

-Governments all over the world sought to direct all essential resources to providing tools for the war effort instead of creating consumer goods.
+Governments all over the world sought to direct all essential resources to provide tools for the war effort instead of creating consumer goods.

-To better understand how and why it is that government got so involved in the fashion industry during the 1940s, I wanted to go through a brief timeline.
+To better understand how and why that government got so involved in the fashion industry during the 1940s, I wanted to go through a brief timeline.

-2 days later, British and French governments declare war on German Third Reich
+- 2 days later, the British and French governments declared war on the German Third Reich

-June, Paris is occupied by the German Army and essentially cut off from from outside influences
+- June, Paris is occupied by the German Army and essentially cut off from outside influences

 The goals of this order were as follows:

-Incorporated Society of London Fashion Designers (ISLFD) produces first Utility fashions in London – these go into production on 1943
+- Incorporated Society of London Fashion Designers (ISLFD) produced the first Utility fashions in London – these went into production in 1943

-British media campaign – Make Do and Mend Starts
+- British media begins the campaign – Make Do and Mend

 Paris Fashion Show is a huge flop

-In response, British & American governments ban wide-scale media coverage of the Paris designs due to their disregard for government regulations
+In response, the British & American governments banned wide-scale media coverage of the Paris designs due to their disregard for government regulations

-The bikini swimsuit is shown in Paris Britain Can Make it exhibition shown in London
+- The bikini swimsuit is shown in the Paris Britain Can Make It exhibition shown in London

-The Marshall Plan, otherwise known as The European Recovery Program is enacted in The United States
+- The Marshall Plan, otherwise known as The European Recovery Program, was enacted in The United States

 1940s Fashion Trends